-Gouges & Cuts:
+Gouges and Cuts:

 Whilst technically an impact, gouges and cuts deserve their own mention, because they require specific catering for when deciding on what type of packaging to use.
 No book trader or dealer wants a book to turn up to a clients door with a big gouge in the cover or worse, sections ripped or cut off.
 So you need to protect against this.

 Oh the horror!
-Whether it’s grease, water, a spilt drink or anything else liquid – books, comics and other printed media do not play well with liquids of any form.
-So your packaging options need to consider the ‘what if’ regarding spillages near your product.
-(Yes, you’re right – spillages in the post logistics chain shouldn’t be a concern for you, but it all depends on how far you want to protect your products.)
+Whether it's grease, water, a spilled drink or anything else liquid - books, comics and other printed media do not play well with liquids of any form.
+So your packaging options need to consider the 'what if' regarding spillages near your product.
+(Yes, you're right - spillages in the post logistics chain shouldn't be a concern for you, but it all depends on how far you want to protect your products.)